Article I – Membership and Duties

 Council liaisons are active voting members of the ABC.

-Until a council liaison is confirmed, he or she will not count towards the total voting member count when determining quorum.
+Until a council liaison is confirmed by their respective student council, he or she will not count towards the total voting member count when determining quorum.

 Section 9 – Attendance

-All ABC members are required to attend weekly board meetings, committee meetings, and other mandatory ABC events, such as town halls, NGR days.
-The only exception to this rule is the Director of Technology.
+All voting ABC members are required to attend weekly board meetings, committee meetings, and other mandatory ABC events, such as town halls and NGR meetings.

-Members are given four unexcused absences per semester.
-More than four unexcused absences will put the position of the member under review.
+Members are given two excused absences per semester.
+More than two unexcused absences or an unexcused absence will put the position of the member under review.

 Two unexcused latenesses equal one unexcused absence.